The Goal of these Guidelines

 Branded items must use the full HBS-approved club name.

-An HBS-approved simplified club graphic is available for use on swag for instances when the standard lock-ups do not meet the imprint requirements.
-Please email Alumni Clubs & Associations to request the swag graphic.
+The vertical lock-up is recommended for use on swag as it is generally easier to print in confined spaces.
+Please email Alumni Clubs & Associations to request the vertical lock-up/swag graphic.
 Do not attempt to recreate the graphic or alter it in any way.

 As of January 2011, companies that are not licensed with Harvard University may not produce merchandise bearing the University’s trademarks.
 Before placing any orders for merchandise bearing any Harvard trademark, please confirm with the Harvard University Trademark Office that your vendor is on the University’s approved vendor list.